 3. Lee’s Ferry Area of Colorado River

+Summer is the busiest time of year as the cold water makes this area one of the few Arizona fly fishing spots that work in the heat.
 Fly fishing in spring can be challenging because of the melting snow around Lake Powell.

 The best access point to this area of the Colorado River is Lee’s Ferry.
-Plan your visit around late fall or early winter, when wading to the lower reaches of the river are effortless.
+Plan your visit around late fall or early winter, when wading to the lower reaches of the river is effortless.

 4. Oak Creek